-- Threatening or causing physical harm, extreme verbal abuse, or other conduct which threatens or endangers the health or safety of any person; - Discrimination, defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of sex or gender; - Intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another: - Hazing, defined as acts likely to cause physical or psychological harm or social ostracism to any person within the College community, when related to the admission, initiation, pledging, joining, or any other group-affiliation activity (as defined further in the Hazing Policy); - Bullying, defined as - o Repeated and/or severe - Aggressive behavior - Likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally - That is not speech or conduct otherwise protected by the 1st Amendment. - Intimate Partner Violence, defined as violence or abuse between those in an intimate relationship to each other.
+- Threatening or causing physical harm, extreme verbal abuse, or other conduct which threatens or endangers the health or safety of any person; - Discrimination, defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of sex or gender; - Intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another; - Hazing, defined as acts likely to cause physical or psychological harm or social ostracism to any person within the College community, when related to the admission, initiation, pledging, joining, or any other groupaffiliation activity (as defined further in the Hazing Policy); - Bullying, defined as - o Repeated and/or severe - o Aggressive behavior - Likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally - o That is not speech or conduct otherwise protected by the 1st Amendment. - Intimate Partner Violence, defined as violence or abuse between those in an intimate relationship to each other.
 Some examples of Intimate Partner Violence include: - A boyfriend shoves his girlfriend into a wall upon seeing her talking to a male friend.
 This physical assault based in jealousy is a violation of the Intimate Partner Violence policy. - An ex-girlfriend shames her female partner, threatening to out her as a lesbian if she doesn't give the ex another chance.
-Psychological abuse is a form of Intimate Partner Violence. - o A graduate student refuses to wear a condom and forces his girlfriend to take hormonal birth control though it makes her ill, in order to prevent pregnancy. - o Married employees are witnessed in the parking garage, with one partner slapping and scratching the other in the midst of an argument.
+Psychological abuse is a form of Intimate Partner Violence. - A graduate student refuses to wear a condom and forces his girlfriend to take hormonal birth control though it makes her ill, in order to prevent pregnancy. - Married employees are witnessed in the parking garage, with one partner slapping and scratching the other in the midst of an argument. - Stalking - o Repetitive and menacing, - Pursuit, following, harassing, and/or interfering with the peace and/or safety of another.